 How we work

-The council understands that the way it works is as important as what it achieves.
+The Birrarung Council understands that the way it works is as important as what it achieves.
 We commit to being independent, transparent, accountable, consultative, expert and considered.

-As a bi-cultural body, we seek to work as a true partnership between Traditional Owners and non-Indigenous members.
+As a bi-cultural body, we seek to work in true partnership between Traditional Owners and non-Indigenous members.
 We recognise the unique perspective of Elders and ensure other members hear and understand these views.

 Our logo – the Sacred Kingfisher